vZome/vzome/README.md

 Maven has great support for IDE integration.
 I use Eclipse, so the Maven command for generating an Eclipse project is extremely helpful to me:

     mvn eclipse:eclipse

+There is also an Eclipse launch configuration that should be usable from within the generated Eclipse project.

 Running vZome from the Command Line
 --------------